williamnoble/cinematic/readme.md

 # MovieDB

 Movie DB is a production ready API for a fictional movie REST api.
 It is written in Go using the Standard Library with an exception to the router.
-I have rested (not pun intended) upon literature from Alex Edwards to whom I attribute a lot of my code style.
+I have rested (no pun intended) upon literature from Alex Edwards to whom I attribute a lot of my code style.

 ### Features